Sport: Religious views

 Sport was an important form of worship in Ancient Greek religion.
 The ancient Olympic Games were held in honour of the head deity, Zeus, and featured various forms of religious dedication to him and other gods.
-As many Greeks travelled to see the games, this combination of religion and sport also served as a way of uniting them.
+Many Greeks travelled to see the games and the combination of religious pilgrimage and sport served as a way of uniting them as one people.

 The practice of athletic competitions has been criticised by some Christian thinkers as a form of idolatry, in which "human beings extol themselves, adore themselves, sacrifice themselves and reward themselves."
 Sports are seen by these critics as a manifestation of "collective pride" and "national self-deification" in which feats of human power are idolised at the expense of divine worship.

 Tertullian condemns the athletic performances of his day, insisting "the entire apparatus of the shows is based upon idolatry."
 The shows, says Tertullian, excite passions foreign to the calm temperament cultivated by the Christian:

 God has enjoined us to deal calmly, gently, quietly, and peacefully with the Holy Spirit, because these things are alone in keeping with the goodness of His nature, with His tenderness and sensitiveness. ...
 Well, how shall this be made to accord with the shows?
 For the show always leads to spiritual agitation, since where there is pleasure, there is keenness of feeling giving pleasure its zest; and where there is keenness of feeling, there is rivalry giving in turn its zest to that.
 Then, too, where you have rivalry, you have rage, bitterness, wrath and grief, with all bad things which flow from them – the whole entirely out of keeping with the religion of Christ.